How E-Waste Impacts the Environment and Human Health

 Respiratory and Skin Problems

 Burning e-waste, often employed to extract valuable metals, releases toxic fumes and particulates into the air.
-For residents in nearby areas, These airborne toxins can cause significant respiratory issues such as asthma, bronchitis, and lung inflammation.
+For residents in nearby areas, these airborne toxins can cause significant respiratory issues such as asthma, bronchitis, and lung inflammation.
 Skin contact with chemical-laden dust and residues can also lead to dermatitis, rashes, and other severe skin conditions, common among workers who lack adequate protective gear when handling e-waste.

 Neurological and Developmental Issues